chetankush/customer-management-system/README.md

 install docker on your system then refer this gofr documentation for mysql intallation -> https://gofr.dev/docs/v1/quick-start/connecting-mysql

-### Installing
+### Installation and Running the project

 A step by step series of examples that tell you how to get a development env running

 download the project zip and extract it on the desktop to access easily

 install docker on your system then refer this gofr documentation for mysql intallation and connection -> https://gofr.dev/docs/v1/quick-start/connecting-mysql

 create your own table and db on mysql - name it as you want

 use these commands to access the mysql on docker ->

- docker exec -it gofr-mysql bash bash-4.4# mysql -u root -p<your mysql password for docker image> dont add space after write like this -> -proot876 show databases (to see all databases) use <your database name> that you created using gofr-mysql documentation
+docker exec -it gofr-mysql bash

+bash-4.4# mysql -u root -p<your mysql password for docker image> dont add space after write like this -> -proot876

+show databases (to see all databases)

+use <your database name> that you created using gofr-mysql documentation

 then run go run main.go

 to see the data go to localhost:3000/customer